OUDSL/openrefine-humanities/index.md

 * [Cleaning Data](#cleaning-data)

 ## Introduction
-* This lesson will walk you through the steps of using Open Refine to cleany messy data gathered from other sources or perhaps compiled yourself over time.
-We will cover some common
+* This lesson will walk you through the steps of using Open Refine to cleany messy data that you have gathered from other sources or perhaps compiled yourself over time.
+You will learn how to:

+** clean up spelling inconsistencies
+** split cells into multiple columns
+** remove leading and trailing spaces
+** blank spaces

 ## What is OpenRefine?
 * OpenRefine is a free, open source tool that is designed to help you clean messy spreadsheet data in large batches rather than one field at a time.
 Once downloaded, it will run through your web browser offline.
 Your computer needs to have [Java JRE](https://www.java.com/en/download/) installed, which most computers have installed already.